 Adapting to a Changing Marketing Landscape

-With the emergence of AI comes a disruption in the day-to-day marketing operations.
-Marketers must evaluate which jobs will be replaced and which jobs will be created.
-One study suggested that nearly 6 out of every 10 current marketing specialist and analyst jobs will be replaced with technology.
+With the emergence of AI marketing comes a disruption in day-to-day marketing operations.
+Marketers must evaluate which jobs will be replaced and which will be created.
+One study suggested that nearly 6 out of every 10 current marketing specialist and analyst jobs will be replaced with marketing technology.

 It’s important to begin with a thorough plan when leveraging AI in marketing campaigns and operations.
 This will ensure marketing teams minimize costly challenges and achieve the most value from their AI investment in the least amount of time.

-Before implementing an AI tool for marketing campaigns, there are a few key factors to consider:
+Before implementing any AI marketing tools, there are a few key factors for digital marketers to consider:

-As with any marketing program, it is important that clear goals and KPIs are established from the outset.
-Start by identifying areas within campaigns or operations that AI could stand to improve, such as segmentation.
-Then establish clear KPIs that will help illuminate how successful the AI augmented campaign has been – this is especially important for qualitative goals such as “improve customer experience.”
+As with any marketing program, it is important that clear goals and marketing analytics are established for your AI marketing program from the outset.
+Start by identifying areas within campaigns or operations that could stand to be improved, such as segmentation.
+Then, establish clear KPIs that will help illuminate how successful the AI-augmented marketing campaign has been – this is especially important for qualitative goals such as “improve customer experience.”

 Data Privacy Standards

-At the outset of your AI program, be sure that your AI platform will not cross the line of acceptable data use in the name of personalization.
-Be sure privacy standards are established and programmed into platforms as needed to maintain compliance and consumer trust.
+At the outset of your new marketing program, be sure that your AI marketing platform will not cross the line of acceptable data use in the name of data personalization.
+Be sure data privacy standards are established and programmed into your AI marketing platforms as needed to maintain compliance and consumer trust.

 Data Quantity and Sources

-In order to get started with AI marketing, marketers need to have a vast amount of data at their disposal.
-This is what will train the AI tool in customer preferences, external trends, and other factors that will impact the success of AI enabled campaigns.
-This data can be taken from the organization’s own CRM, marketing campaigns, and website data.
-Additionally, marketers may supplement this with second and third-party data.
-This can include location data, weather data, and other external factors which may contribute to a purchasing decision.
+In order to get started with AI marketing, digital marketers typically need to have a vast amount of data at their disposal.
+This data will train the AI marketing tool in customer preferences, external trends, and other factors that will impact the success of AI-enabled marketing campaigns.
+This data can be taken from the organization’s CRM, previous marketing campaigns, and website data.
+Additionally, marketers may supplement this with second and third-party data, including location data, weather data, and other external factors that may contribute to a purchasing decision.

 Acquire Data Science Talent

 Many marketing teams lack employees with the necessary data science and AI expertise, making it difficult to work with vast amounts of data and deliver insights.
-To get programs off the ground, organizations should work with third party organizations that can assist in the collection and analysis of data to train AI programs and facilitate ongoing maintenance.
+To get AI marketing programs off the ground, organizations should work with third-party organizations that can assist in collecting and analyzing data to train their tools for optimal performance and facilitate ongoing maintenance.

-As machine learning programs consume more data, the program will learn how to make accurate, effective decisions.
-However, if the data is not standardized and free of errors, the insights will not be useful and can actually cause AI programs to make decisions that hinder marketing programs.
-Prior to implementing AI marketing, marketing teams must coordinate with data management teams and other lines of business to establish processes for data cleansing and data maintenance.
+As machine learning and AI marketing programs consume more data, they will learn to make accurate, effective decisions.
+However, if the data fed to your AI marketing program is not standardized and error-free, the insights will not be useful.
+They can actually cause decisions that hurt your bottom line rather than help it.
+Before implementing any AI marketing programs, marketing teams must coordinate with data management teams and other lines of business to establish processes for data cleansing and data maintenance.
 When doing so, consider the seven essential data dimensions:

-There is a myriad of use cases for AI in marketing efforts, and each of these use cases yields different benefits such as risk reduction, increased speed, greater customer satisfaction, increased revenue, and more.
+There are myriad use cases for incorporating AI marketing into your digital marketing programs, and each of these use cases yields different benefits.
+For example, AI marketing can be an asset in areas such as risk reduction, increased speed, greater customer satisfaction, increased revenue, and more.
 Benefits may be quantifiable (number of sales) or not quantifiable (user satisfaction).
-There are a few overarching benefits that can be applied across AI use cases:
+There are a few overarching benefits that can be applied across AI marketing use cases:

-If leveraged correctly, marketers can use AI to transform their entire marketing program by extracting the most valuable insights from their datasets and acting on them in real time.
-AI platforms can make fast decisions on how to best allocate funds across media channels or analyze the most effective ad placements to more consistently engage customers, getting the most value out of campaigns.
+If leveraged correctly, marketers can use AI marketing to transform their entire marketing program by extracting the most valuable insights from their datasets and acting on them in real-time.
+AI platforms can make fast decisions on how to allocate funds across media channels best or analyze the most effective ad placements to engage customers more consistently, getting the most value out of campaigns.

 Better Customer Relationships & Real-Time Personalization

-AI can help you deliver personalized messages to customers at appropriate points in the consumer lifecycle.
-AI can also help marketers identify at risk customers and target them with information that will get them to re-engage with the brand.
+AI marketing can help you deliver personalized messages to customers at appropriate points in the consumer lifecycle.
+It can also help digital marketers identify at-risk customers and target them with information that will get them to re-engage with the brand.

 Enhanced Marketing Measurement

-Many organizations have trouble keeping pace with all of the data digital campaigns produce, making it difficult to tie success back to specific campaigns.
-Dashboards that leverage AI allow for a more comprehensive view into what is working so that it can be replicated across channels and budgets allocated accordingly.
+Many organizations have trouble keeping pace with all the data digital marketing campaigns produce, making it difficult to tie success back to specific campaigns.
+Dashboards that leverage AI marketing allow for a more comprehensive view of what is working so that it can be replicated across channels and budgets allocated accordingly.